kvnang/frkennyang/src/posts/Characters of the Nativity/index.md

 ## 1. The Shepherds and the Magi

+> On entering the house, [the wise men] saw the child with Mary his mother; and they knelt down and paid him homage.
+Then, opening their treasure chests, they offered him gifts of gold, frankincense, and myrrh.
+>
+> —Matthew 2:11

+> [The shepherds] went with haste and found Mary and Joseph, and the child lying in the manger.
+When they saw this, they made known what had been told them about this child.
+>
+> —Luke 2:16–17

 Let’s begin our reflection by looking at the shepherds and the [magi](https://www.catholic.com/encyclopedia/magi).
 Our first question would be: why are they there?

 In one of his talks, [Fulton Sheen](https://amzn.to/3D0TQ9j) wittily remarks that shepherds are those who know *they know nothing*.
 Magi, on the other hand, are those who know *they don’t know everything*.